 - It is recommended to do so in writing to make your intention clear

 - If the attorney is not told they can continue to deal with your finances and property and you will be liable for their actions.

 What if your Attorney is not looking after your affairs properly?

-If you have capacity Power of Attorney can be revoked
+- If you have capacity, their appointment can be revoked